yangasai/Web-Limb/README.md

 ## About

-This website provides an opportunity to purchase game currency for ZZZ.
-Get game news and provide services for each new game patch.
+This site offers the opportunity to purchase the game 'Limb', and also provides all the interesting information about it.
 - [WebLimb]()